ramanuj-dad/psys-tf-helm-nginx/README.md

 3. The workflow creates a temporary service account with cluster-admin privileges
 4. The workflow deploys a Kubernetes Job that uses this service account
 5. The job container executes Terraform to provision the NGINX Ingress Controller
+6. After successful apply, the Terraform state is stored in a ConfigMap for later destroy operations
+7. When destroying, the workflow loads the state from the ConfigMap before running Terraform destroy
-6. On successful deployment, the temporary admin service account is automatically removed
+8. On successful deployment, the temporary admin service account is automatically removed

 ## Security Considerations